maskarali/beengo_desktop/README.md

 	This is a simple beengo application based on javafx.

-# pre-request
+## pre-request

-	1-you need to have mysql installed on ur computer
+	1. you need to have mysql installed on ur computer

-	2-you need java 8 or later installed
+	2. you need java 8 or later installed

-# how to use
+## how to use
 	->first clone the project

 	->then extract the project on your directory